Frity2025/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that gets length prefix substring
+A function that searches string in any  sets of bytes